NORTHFIELD BOARD OF EDUCATION FILE CODE: 5131.6

 5. The readmission to school and treatment of students who have been convicted of drug, alcohol, steroid, or tobacco offenses.

-The Superintendent of Schools will annually submit a report utilizing the Electronic Violence and Vandalism Reporting system (EVVRS) accurately reporting on each incident of violence, vandalism and alcohol and other drug abuse within the school district.
+The Superintendent will annually submit a report utilizing the Student Safety Data System (SSDS) accurately reporting on each incident of violence, vandalism and alcohol and other drug abuse within the school district.
 Any allegations of falsification of data will be reviewed by the board of education using the requirements and procedures set forth in N.J.A.C.
 6A:16-5.3(g).
 Board action shall be based on a consideration of the nature of the conduct, the circumstances under which it occurred, and the employee’s prior employment record.

-At an annual hearing the Superintendent of Schools shall report to the board all acts of violence and vandalism and incidents of alcohol and other drug abuse that occurred during the previous school year.
+At an annual hearing the Superintendent shall report to the board all acts of violence and vandalism and incidents of alcohol and other drug abuse that occurred during the previous school year.

 Any staff member who reports a student to the principal or his/her designee in compliance with the provisions of this policy shall not be liable in civil damages as a result of making such a report as provided for under N.J.S.A.
 18A:40A‑1 et seq.